 This project took the research and program from Dr. David Ludwig's groundbreaking book Always Hungry? and converted it into an app to help participants track their behavior and progress.
 Dr. David Ludwig and chef Dawn Ludwig were chosen as part of Boston Children's Hospital's Innovation & Digital Health Accelerator program.

-My next step was to conduct phone/video interviews with a number of participants to dive further into their needs.
-I spoke with 10 users across various phases, ages, gender identities, and geographic locations.
-From there, I created personas to represent the diverse types of users the app might have and began prioritizing the features they would benefit from.
+After conducting phone/video interviews with a number of participants, I created personas to represent the diverse types of users the app might have and began prioritizing the features they would benefit from.

-I started with a simple searchable list of items that is provided by the book for extremely quick reference for users.
-There are no foods that aren't "allowed" but foods are categorized into phase 1, 2, or 3 so users can make an educated choice about what will work best for their body.
+While there are no foods that aren't "allowed," foods are categorized into phase 1, 2, or 3 so users can make an educated choice about what will work best for their body.

-My wonderful co-worker, Katelyn O'Brien took my wireframes and applied the brand from the Ludwig's website and books, as well as made some visual adjustments.
-Please note this is not my work, I merely provided feedback, but I think it's nice to show the wireframes all shiny!
-As of Dec 2020 this app is in development.
+My wonderful co-worker, Katelyn O'Brien, took my wireframes and applied the brand from the Ludwig's website and books.
+I provided feedback, but this work is hers.

-This project was my first time getting to run user research independently.
-It was a great way to learn how to take findings from research and incporate them into designs.
-I also gained comfort presenting to and working with clients and iterating based on their feedback.
+As of Feburary 2021, I am working with an external development firm to bring the MVP app to life.
+This project was a great opportunity to run a larger-scale user research study.
+I learned a lot about how to take findings from research and incporate them into designs, while also considering the client's expectations.
+I also gained comfort working with a client and iterating based on their feedback.